AheadIO/OpenAnnotationIO/README.md

 ### Agents
 More information about the agents behind the creation of an Annotation is normally required with an identification IRI.
 For instance they could be includes whether individuals, a group or a software and with is additional properties such as real name, company name, position, and email address.

-**Example Use Case:** Gaelle wants to submit an Annotation to a system that does not know about her identity, for instance if the IRI of the user is from a Database that ins't shared, she would like her name to be displayed and a way for other system to either add her comment in the database or either send her a notification when new notes are added in a federated system sceneraio.
+**Example Use Case:** Gaelle wants to submit an Annotation to a system that does not know about her identity, for instance if the IRI of the user is from a Database that ins't shared, she would like her name to be displayed and a way for other system to either add her comment in the Database or either send her a notification when new notes are added in a federated system sceneraio.
 Her software client adds this information to the Annotation to send to external services.

 ### Audience